intan7/Heart-Attack-Prediction/README.md

 ![alt text](https://github.com/intan7/Heart-Attack-Prediction/blob/main/static/app.gif)

 # Test App
-Below is the data tested on the Streamlit App and 9/10 datasets able to predict the same output as True Output which given the accuracy of the app as 90%.
+Below is the data tested on the Streamlit App and 9/10 datasets able to predict the same output as True Output which gives the accuracy of the app as 90%.

 ![alt text](https://github.com/intan7/Heart-Attack-Prediction/blob/main/static/test.jpg)